U-Company/python-private-service-layout/README.md

 This repository is inspired by the repository of [layout-golang](https://github.com/golang-standards/project-layout).
 We build template for services of python.
 We use [FastAPI](https://github.com/tiangolo/fastapi), [uvicorn](https://www.uvicorn.org/), [docker](https://www.docker.com/) and docker-compose.
 For service creation we use [cookiecutter](https://github.com/cookiecutter/cookiecutter).
-This tool can init the service
+This tool can init your service.
+After that your service already work

 ## Service layout